FREE Shipping on orders over $899

 Vitamin K

-Vitamin K is important for bone health as it helps regulate calcium metabolism.
-It is found in green leafy vegetables, broccoli and Brussels sprouts.
+Vitamin K is important for bone health because it helps regulate calcium metabolism.
+It's found in green leafy vegetables, broccoli, and Brussels sprouts.

 Omega-3

-Omega-3 fatty acids, found in fatty fish and flax seeds, have anti-inflammatory properties that may help maintain bone health.
+Omega-3 fatty acids, found in fatty fish and flaxseeds, have anti-inflammatory properties that can help maintain bone health.

 When to consider supplements?

-In some cases, it may be difficult to get all the necessary nutrients through diet alone.
-In such situations, supplements may be helpful.
-However, it is important to consult with a doctor before starting any supplements.
+In some cases, it can be difficult to obtain all the necessary nutrients through diet alone.
+In such situations, supplements can be helpful.
+However, it's important to consult a doctor before starting any supplement.

 Calcium: For those who do not get enough calcium from food.